AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ## Prerequisites and planning {#prerequisites-and-planning}

-Considering a business goal and objective that you might have defined internally that translated into executing a use case to drive customer engagement and loyalty,
+Considering that internally you have defined a business goal and objective to increase brand loyalty.
+This can translate into executing a use case to drive customer engagement and loyalty.

 To achieve this, the technology required consists of the two Experience Platform apps [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) and [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html).
 Listed below are various functionality and UI elements from the two apps that you will use when implementing the use case.

+>[!TIP]
+>
-Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/abac/end-to-end-guide.md) for all these areas, or ask your system administrator to grant you the necessary permissions.
+>Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/abac/end-to-end-guide.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/rtcdp/understanding-the-real-time-customer-data-platform.html): Integrate data across data sources to fuel the campaign.
 This data is then used to create the campaign audiences and surface personalized data elements used in the email and the web promo tiles (for example, name or account-related information).
 Finally, Real-Time CDP is also used to activate audiences to paid media destinations.
   * [Schemas](/help/xdm/home.md)